4 Time Management Solutions that are Easy to Implement

 Create mini-deadlines.

-Keep in mind, these don’t have to be giant accomplishments: they can be as simple as conducting research, making a series of phone calls, sending emails, brainstorming ideas, writing drafts, reviewing items, and so on.
+Keep in mind, these don’t have to be giant accomplishments: they can be as simple as conducting research, making a series of phone calls, emptying your email inbox, brainstorming ideas, writing drafts, reviewing items, and so on.

 No matter what milestones you set for yourself, remember to take small actionable steps, each and every day.